freezefawn/dragonsroost/becomeplural.md

 It is highly recommended to, even though you are not following any one path, read guides from all of these communities anyway and adapt their techniques, as this can give you a larger pool of things try.

-> [!NOTE]
-> This is NOT a fast process for most people.
+**PLEASE NOTE:** This is NOT a fast process for most people.
 Do not expect this to happen overnight!
-> Different brains have different thresholds for when a system member forms, as well, so do not judge your progress by other people.
+Different brains have different thresholds for when a system member forms, as well, so do not judge your progress by other people.

-> [!IMPORTANT]
-> **Headpressure** is a sense of pressure or tingling in the head area.
+**ALSO NOTE:** <u>Headpressure</u> is a sense of pressure or tingling in the head area.
 This is very common when working on system skills or forming headmates.
-It is usually considered a promising sign and that your efforts are working. **Headaches** however are a sign you should stop.
+It is usually considered a promising sign and that your efforts are working.
+Headaches however, are a sign you should stop.

 External specific headmate formation guides that may be of use:
 - [Highly Advanced Tulpamancy For Beginners](https://hivewired.wordpress.com/2017/05/27/highly-advanced-tulpamancy-101-for-beginners/) By a rationalist, but otherwise a good guide.
 A rare split-type creation guide.